openresty/lua-nginx-module/README.markdown

 Status
 ======

-This module is under active development and is already production ready.
+This module is under active development and is production ready.

 Version
 =======

-This document describes ngx_lua [v0.3.1rc27](https://github.com/chaoslawful/lua-nginx-module/tags) released on 9 November 2011.
+This document describes ngx_lua [v0.3.1rc29](https://github.com/chaoslawful/lua-nginx-module/tags) released on 17 November 2011.

 Synopsis
 ========